John Boyne

 John Boyne (born 30 April 1971) is an Irish novelist and writer.
 He is the author of sixteen novels for adults, six novels for younger readers, two novellas, and one collection of short stories.
 Boyne's historical novel The Boy in the Striped Pyjamas (2006) received critical acclaim and was adapted into a 2008 drama film of the same name.
-As of 2022, the book has sold more than 11 million copies worldwide, making it one of the best-selling books of all time, and has also been translated into over 58 languages.
+As of 2022, the book has sold more than 11 million copies worldwide and has been translated into over 58 languages, making it one of the best-selling books of all time.
 A sequel, titled All the Broken Places, was published in 2022.

 Biography

-Boyne was born in Dublin, Ireland, where he still lives.
+Boyne grew up in Dublin, Ireland, where he still lives.
+His mother was a homemaker and his father was an insurance broker.
+He has 3 siblings.
+He describes his upbringing as "middle class".
 His first short story was published by the Sunday Tribune and in 1993 was shortlisted for a Hennessy Literary Award.

 Boyne was educated at Terenure College, a Carmelite-run secondary school in Dublin.
 He read English at Trinity College Dublin, graduating BA in 1993.
 He subsequently obtained an MA in Creative Writing from the University of East Anglia (UEA) in 1995 where he studied under Malcolm Bradbury.
 In 2015 he was awarded the honorary degree of Doctor of Letters by UEA.

 He chaired the jury for the 2015 Scotiabank Giller Prize.

 Boyne is gay, and has spoken about the difficulties he encountered growing up gay in Catholic Ireland.
 He has spoken of suffering physical and sexual abuse at Terenure College as a student.

 He regards John Banville as "the world's greatest living writer".

 In May 2024, Boyne was the castaway on BBC Radio 4's Desert Island Discs.